 Bradley Hall is from the Pilbara region in Western Australia.
-Bradley first picked up a guitar as 15-year-old as a way to pass the time living in remote communities and working on mine sites and instantly fell in love with storytelling through song.
+Bradley first picked up a guitar as a 15-year-old as a way to pass the time living in remote communities and working on mine sites and instantly fell in love with storytelling through song.

 Bradley is known for entertaining audiences with a mix of classic country, rock and blues cover songs as well as bringing powerfully honest stories through his own original songs to the stage.
 Heavily influenced by country music legends – Johnny Cash, Waylon Jennings, Randy Travis and Slim Dusty – Bradley has spent the last two decades performing and touring to craft a unique country music sound.